yig/GMU-CS425/README.md

 Hello, World!
 ```

 We can ask `cmake` to run the executable for us, compiling or re-compiling as needed if any source files have changed.
-To do this, add the following line to the `CMakeLists.txt`: `add_custom_target( run_helloworld helloworld )`.
+To do this, add the following line to the `CMakeLists.txt`: `add_custom_target( run_helloworld helloworld USES_TERMINAL )`.
 Refresh by running `cmake -B build`.
 Now you can call `cmake --build build --target run_helloworld`.
 You should see:

 ```
 [100%] Built target helloworld